The board members of JugendInterKult (non-profit friendly registered association)

 Astrid Stern, born 1957, teacher of German, mathematics, history/politics and biology at the Rupert-Neudeck-Schule in Troisdorf.
 Young people are shaping our future, a future that should be characterized by peace.
 This can only succeed if people approach each other with tolerance and not only respect others, but also know and perceive their traditions and habits and take them into account in the dialogue.
 An international meeting among young people and their exchange could be a guarantee for such success.
 Since the association JugendInterKult e.V. embodies all these ideas in an almost ideal way, I would like to contribute to their implementation by working on the board.

-Born in 1991, master’s student of business mathematics at the University of Cologne.
+Born in 1991, master’s student of business mathematics and working in finance.
 My trip to Israel/Palestine/Jordan with JIK sparked my interest in the association.
 The many impressions of the Israel-Palestine conflict, the experiences of the overnight stays in monasteries, hostels, host families, desert tents, the adventures of climbing, the desert tour with jeep and camel ride as well as swimming in the Red, Dead and Mediterranean Sea make this trip unique.
 Such a wealth of perceptions for young people was and is only possible thanks to the conscientious, ambitious and passionate work of the association.
 To support this, I am involved in the board of the association.
 I feel that promoting exchange with other people and their culture is highly desirable.
 The experience gained – especially at a young age – helps adolescents in many life situations.

 Born in 1980, teacher of chemistry, Protestant religious education and mathematics at Lohmar Comprehensive School.
 For me, two aspects are of central importance in the association JugendinterKult!
 On the one hand, this is the intercultural and interreligious work of the association.
 The other is to discover the world and meet new people with teenagers and young adults.
 For me, the work in this association has a special meaning, because only in the encounter authentic and respectful experiences are really sustainable.
 International youth encounters are a central building block. to discover new friends, unknown cultures and new ways of life all over the world and to be able to dive into foreign cultures in a guided way.
 For me, these encounters are a central part of growing up as an adolescent or young adult with an open mind.